openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base_v2/INVENTOR/Readme.md

 To start working on it, you have to do the following steps:

+1. Download the `Assembly_Cube_empty_1x1_v2.zip` and unzip it
 1. Open Inventor and import existing project
 2. Select filename `Assembly_Cube_empty_1x1_v2.ipj`
 3. Then open the assembly `Assembly_Cube_empty_1x1_v2.iam` in Inventor
 4. The base-cube has two components: `10_Lid_1x1_v2.ipt` and `10_Cube_1x1_v2.ipt` which can be modified to personal needs.
+1. If you have a cool improvement for this part, please let us know! ([CONTRIBUTING](../../../CONTRIBUTING.MD))

-Screenshot of the cube in Invetor:
+Screenshot of the cube in Inventor:
 <p align="center">
 <img src="./IMAGES/INVENTORSCREENSHOT.png" width="600">
 </p>